Gamblers Anonymous: Is It As Effective As Alcoholics Anonymous (AA)?

 Alcoholics Anonymous as an example for gambling support groups

-Alcoholics Anonymous (AA) is not a treatment program but a support system, accountability partnership, and strategy to work through the root of addiction.
+Alcoholics Anonymous (AA) is not a treatment program but a support system, accountability partnership, and a strategy to solve the equation of addiction.
 Alcoholics Anonymous is a recovery program based on the notion that addiction has reached a place where life has become unmanageable.
 People going into AA acknowledge that they have come to an impasse and want to make a change.

 Family, friends, and fellow attendees may also be a part of an individual’s treatment process and recovery, as one of the core concepts of AA is the idea of community and accountability.
 Living as though you exist in a vacuum may contribute to addictive behavior, as you may not recognize or respond to the gravity of your actions.
+While it’s recommended that those seeking support join a meeting once a week, some may find strength and solidarity in attending multiple days a week to surround themselves with others trying to overcome addiction.
 Loved may bring the notion of a gambling disorder to light and encourage the road to recovery.
 These ideals are the same concepts brought to Gamblers Anonymous (GA), a similar support group.

 Transferring AA concepts to Gamblers Anonymous